 How will consumers interpret the claim?

-There may be situations in which the ASA would interpret a “number 1” claim as being an obvious exaggeration (puffery), or a claim which is unlikely to be taken literally (Code rule 3.2).
-See Types of claims: puffery.
-In practice however, “number 1” claims will almost always be regarded as objective comparisons.
-Marketing communications must make the meaning of the claim clear.
+There may be situations in which the ASA would interpret a ‘number 1’ claim as being an obvious exaggeration (puffery), or a claim which is unlikely to be taken literally (Rule 3.2).
+See Types of claims: puffery and expression of opinion.
+Yet in practice, ‘number 1’ claims will almost always be regarded as objective comparisons.

 Some “number 1” claims are likely to have an alternative meaning to consumers, because of the context in which they appear, or because they are qualified.
-For example “BOXT are also rated Britain’s number one heating company on Trustpilot” (BOXT Ltd, 15 July 2020) and “Our Arts and Humanities research is number 1 in the UK for overall research quality (GPA) in #REF2021” (The University of Leicester, 07 September 2022).
-The ASA considered that consumers would understand that the claim “the UK’s best mobile data network”, alongside the claim “No. 1 Mobile Network Performance. nPerf.
-2019” was based on the results of mobile data network testing undertaken by nPerf, rather than a best-selling claim.
-(Vodafone Ltd, 28 July 2021).
+For example, the ASA said consumers would interpret “BOXT are also rated Britain’s number one heating company on Trustpilot” as a factual statement about the advertiser’s Trustpilot rating (BOXT Ltd, 15 July 2020).
+Similarly, “Our Arts and Humanities research is number 1 in the UK for overall research quality (GPA) in #REF2021” would, according to the ASA, be interpreted by consumers to mean the university had been ranked by the REF 2021 as the top performing university for research in arts and humanities in the UK (The University of Leicester, 07 September 2022).
+Additionally, the ASA said consumers would understand “the UK’s best mobile data network” and “No. 1 Mobile Network Performance. nPerf.
+2019” to be based on the results of mobile data network testing undertaken by nPerf, rather than a best-selling claim (Vodafone Ltd, 28 July 2021).

-Marketing communications which do not make the basis of the claim clear are likely to be considered misleading, and marketing communications must make the meaning of the claim clear.
+Marketing communications which do not make the basis of a ‘No.1’ claim clear are likely to be considered misleading.

 Substantiation

-The CAP Code requires marketers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation (3.7).
+The CAP Code requires marketers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation (Rule 3.7).

-Marketers must ensure that the way data is collected for their own sales and competitor sales is sufficient to allow for an accurate comparison.
+Marketers must ensure that the way data is collected for their own sales and competitor sales allows for an accurate comparison.
 The claim “ST. MORIZ UK’S NO. 1 TAN” was considered misleading because it was not clear if the advertiser’s sales figures were accurate, or if the data had been collected, presented, and applied in a different way to that of its competitors.
 In addition, the data had been subject to masking, whereby some retailers did not provide details about the volume of sales for certain products as this was commercially sensitive information.
-The data, therefore, was considered unreliable (Hothouse Partnerships Ltd, 18 April 2018).
+The data was therefore unreliable (Hothouse Partnerships Ltd, 18 April 2018).

 Verifiability

 The information required to make a claim verifiable will depend entirely on the specific comparison and the evidence used to support it.
-Generally speaking, marketers should include, or direct consumers to, sufficient objective information and data to ensure that consumers are able to check the claims are accurate for themselves.
+Marketers should include, or direct consumers to, sufficient objective information and data to ensure they are able to check the claims are accurate for themselves.
 If verifying the comparison requires specialist knowledge, consumers should be able to get a knowledgeable and independent person or organisation to verify the comparison for them.

-A complaint about an ad for a kitchen supplier which stated “The UK’s number 1 Kitchen Retails Specialist” was upheld because, whilst the advertisers could substantiate the claim, the ad did not include any information which would allow customers to verify the claim (Wren Kitchens, 26 July 2017).
+By way of example, EE were found to have breached the CAP Code for failing to verify their comparative ”No 1 for 5G” claims, as none of the ads included sufficient information to allow consumers to understand or check the accuracy of the claims, and nor did they adequately signpost consumers to where to find that information (EE, 23 August 2023).
+A complaint about an ad for a kitchen supplier which stated “The UK’s number 1 Kitchen Retails Specialist” was upheld because, whilst the advertiser could substantiate the claim, the ad did not include any information in a format which would allow customers to verify the claim, and some of the information was not accessible in the public domain (Wren Kitchens, 26 July 2017).
 See also ASTOK Ltd, t/a TVBet, 15 April 2020.

 For further detailed advice on this requirement see Comparisons: Verifiability.